Professor launches Jewish Play Project

 Created by RIT students, alumni and Professor Stephen Jacobs, associate director of RIT’s Center for Media, Arts, Games, Interaction and Creativity, the project aims to help scholars, industry members and interested individuals learn about and research a newly discovered chapter in Jewish history.

-The website, jewishplayproject.org, is the starting point for the project with an interactive timeline and database of toys, games and video games made by Jewish people and companies.
+The Jewish Play Project Website, is the starting point for the project with an interactive timeline and database of toys, games and video games made by Jewish people and companies.
 The project has already identified more than 130 key Jewish individuals and 80 companies that have made their mark on the play industries, making everything from toy trains to pinball machines and video games.

 “Most scholars were only aware of a handful of major names in the field who were Jewish,” said Jacobs, who is also a professor in RIT’s School of Interactive Games and Media and a visiting scholar at The Strong.
 “However, when I began digging into the subject I discovered that Jewish individuals and companies had a major role in shaping the culture of play for almost two centuries.”